What is a Tenant Improvement Allowance?

 - Restaurant real estate advisor experienced with both lease agreements and restaurant construction.

-- Architect knowledgeable about restaurant permitting and design needs.
+- The architect is knowledgeable about restaurant permitting and design needs.